siekmanj/sieknet/README.md

   <img src="assets/readme_gifs/cassie_walking.gif" width="300" />
 </p>

-Here is a short sample from an lstm trained on shakespeare's complete works:
+Here is a short sample from an LSTM trained on shakespeare's complete works:

     PRINCE.
 My lord, now, then him in the with thee, For speak to the with the part of the wide,